ddom-pubgit/old-script-collection/README.md

 # IsFastclonePossibleForBackup

-A Quick Powershell Script to run on VBR to check if FastClone is possible for a Backup
+A Quick Powershell Script to run on VBR to check if FastClone is possible for a Backup.

+Works on all versions (use the v11 script for v11 and later)

 ## Syntax